 The working from home phenomenon has further blurred the lines between consumer and enterprise products.
 WeChat, Zoom and Messenger are now regularly used by reps, often to great advantage.
 But compliance is still an issue.

 Many companies that used consumer solutions to ‘fill the gap’ are now considering more compliant remote solutions that provide better controls on what content can be shown – or seeking specific functionality like the ability to order patient information or samples.
-Or provide the ability for reps to quickly switch between consumer remote technologies and enterprise solutions, as a call shifts from a ‘catch up’ to a detailing session.
+Some companies are also recognizing that HCP engagement is changing and are providing the ability for reps to quickly switch between consumer remote technologies like WeChat and ‘real’ remote engagement solutions, as a call shifts from a ‘catch up’ to a detailing session.

 Deliver an experience

 Even if you’re not yet working actively with multichannel customer journeys, always consider the pre- and post-remote detailing experience and how other channels and materials can be used to support it.

 Reps can prepare HCPs (and raise their interest) by sharing materials before a remote meeting.
 Approved email content, for example, can provide a quick introduction to a topic that can later be explored in detail during a call.
 Likewise, other channels can empower reps to provide follow-up material in response to an HCP’s questions or enable HCPs to take a ‘deeper dive’ than was possible during the call.

 Unlike eDetailing where you know which device the presentation will play on because a rep brings it with them, with remote detailing it depends on what the HCP has to hand.
 Likely, it will be a desktop in the HCP’s office, but it could also be a phone or other device.